July 15 Waning Gibbous 66% |

 The Last Quarter on July 17 has an illumination of 43%.
 This is the percentage of the Moon illuminated by the Sun.
 The illumination is constantly changing and can vary up to 10% a day.
 On July 17 the Moon is 22.82 days old.
 This refers to how many days it has been since the last New Moon.
 It takes 29.53 days for the Moon to orbit the Earth and go through the lunar cycle of all 8 Moon phases.

-The current zodiac moon sign is Aries, positioned at 8.93° within the sign.
-The Moon entered Aries on Loading... and will shift into Taurus on Loading....
+The current zodiac moon sign is Leo, positioned at 26.58° within the sign.
+The Moon entered Leo on Loading... and will shift into Virgo on Loading....
 The zodiac moon sign represents the position of the Moon as it moves through the twelve signs of the zodiac.
 Each zodiac moon sign lasts about 2 to 2.5 days as the Moon travels through that part of the sky.

 There are 8 lunar phases the Moon goes through in its 29.53 days lunar cycle.
 The 4 major Moon phases are Full Moon, New Moon, First Quarter and Last Quarter.
 Between these major phases, there are 4 minor ones: the Waxing Crescent, Waxing Gibbous, Waning Gibbous and Waning Crescent.
 For more info on the Moon Cycle and on each phase check out Wikipedia Lunar Phase page.